Bayesian Calibration of the Intelligent Driver Model: Experiments

-Then we verify the completeness of the car-following data used in this work.
-The IDM parameters need to be learned from corresponding data collected in specific scenarios.
-For instance, $v_0$ is learned from the free-flow data; $s_0$ and $T$ are learned from the car-following data; $\alpha$ is learned from the freely accelerating data, and $\beta$ is learned from the approaching (with braking) data.
-However, since we only selected the interactive stop-and-go data, we don't expect the calibrated model to identify $v_0$ well.
-The experiments are consistent with our expectation---from Table~\ref{posterior_expectations_table}, we can see the identified $v_0$ varies in a large range for disparate models; and from Fig.~\ref{fig:IDM_two_driver355} and Fig.~\ref{fig:IDM_two_driver211}, the posterior distributions of $v_0$ are noisy and tend to larger $v_0$.
-However, experiments indicate that this heavily depends on whether the prior is strong enough---if we set a noninformative prior, the posterior would be unrealistically high; and if we set a very strong prior, it would be almost the same as our prior.
-Another interesting fact is that if we set a weak prior with a very large $v_0$, the model would still converge but with an unrealistic high posterior value of $v_0$; the other parameters, however, are slightly changed.
+Next, we verify the completeness of the car-following data used in this work.
+The IDM parameters need to be learned from the corresponding data collected in specific scenarios.
+For instance, $v_0$ is learned from the free-flow data; $s_0$ and $T$ are learned from the steady-following data; $\alpha$ is learned from the freely accelerating data, and $\beta$ is learned from the approaching (with braking) data.
+However, since we only selected the interactive stop-and-go data, the maximum speed in the data was never higher and there are no free traffic regimes, so the desired speed $v_0$ is hard to identify here.
+The experiments are consistent with our expectation---from Table~\ref{posterior_expectations_table}, we can see that the identified $v_0$ varies in a large range for disparate models.
+The Bayesian approach is particularly adept at addressing these nuances.
+Our experiments reinforce the idea that the posterior's dependency on the prior is a function of its strength and the adequacy of the data.
+For instance, a noninformative prior results in a non-identifiable $v_0$, while a strong prior closely aligns $v_0$ with its set value.
+These findings provide a practical demonstration of the fundamental principles of Bayesian analysis in model calibration.
+Here we emphasize the Bayesian principle that the posterior heavily leans on the data in the case of weak (or noninformative) priors, whereas it tends to mirror the prior if the prior is strong (low variance) or if the data is insufficient.
+Additionally, when tuning the values of the priors, the correlations between parameters could result in noticeable changes in other posteriors, illustrating the interdependent nature of these variables in the Bayesian framework.
+This analysis serves as a valuable example of the dynamics between data sufficiency and prior influence in Bayesian investigations.